szq0816/scMMN/README.md

-# scMMNMulti-level multi-view network based on structural contrastive learning for scRNA-seq data clustering
+# scMMN:Multi-level multi-view network based on structural contrastive learning for scRNA-seq data clustering

 If you want to run our code, go to the scMMN directory and then